zipplet/pitools/sd_to_usb_boot/README.md

 **Stable; ready for use.**

 **BIG WARNING:** After updating your Raspberry Pi (apt-get), you need to run **rpi-usbbootsync** or the new kernel files/etc are not copied from the virtual /boot to the real SD card /boot partition.
 This could cause strange things to happen - at best you will be running an old kernel forever; at worst your Pi will become unbootable.
-I will fix this at some point.
+I will fix this at some point. **This also applies if you run raspi-config** - run **rpi-usbbootsync** after or your changes will be overridden by the ones on the SD card. **This behaviour is by design** - it allows you to fix screwups by editing the SD card with a computer that cannot read a linux filesystem on your USB device.

 **SMALLER WARNING:** Plugging in USB devices like network adaptors while you are booting from a USB device may cause the USB storage device to malfunction (you will see lots of kernel error messages and your Pi will stop working properly until rebooted), possibly due to a kernel bug.
 I recommend having all USB devices you plan to use plugged in before powering up the Pi if you boot from USB.
 USB network adaptors in particular exhibit this issue.
 I confirmed that if you plug in the network adaptors (I tested an ethernet and wi-fi one) before connecting power, it works fine - proof: